Hate (The Delgados album): Composition

 Musically, the sound of Hate has been described as orchestral pop, in the vein of The Great Eastern.
 It has been compared to the work of Throwing Muses and the Wedding Present, while its strings recalled the work of Godspeed You!
 Black Emperor.
 Discussing the album's title, Pollock said "some aspects of life have to do with [hate].
 Like the struggles of people and the negative emotions in life".
 Woodward said the album centred around "a lot of negativity, but I think once you actually listen, these are songs which say, 'I’m an alright guy, but I’m a bit of a dickhead, right, and I can see that in myself.
 Dominic Farr came up with the brass arrangements across the album.
 The band wrote the majority of the string arrangements; they collaborated with Malcolm Lindsay on "If This Is a Plan", while he solely did "The Drowning Years".
 Pollock said upon hearing his arrangements, the band "all kind of thought 'Wait a minute, it doesn't sound like anything that could fit in with the song.
 Lindsay and the band wrote the choir arrangements for "The Light Before We Land" and "All Rise", while Lindsay solely arranged "Woke from Dreaming".
 In addition to the regular roles, the band members as a whole did programming, samples, and noises throughout the album.
 Fridmann played additional bass guitar on "Never Look at the Sun".

 The album's opening track, "The Light Before We Land", is about a relationship turning stale.
 Its lavish strings and distorted backing track, topped off with Pollock's upbeat vocals, set the tone for the rest of the album.
 "All You Need Is Hate" deals with misanthropy; it title is a parody of "All You Need Is Love" (1967) by the Beatles.
 The song itself evoked the Beatles' "She's Leaving Home" (1967), and leans into R&B. "The Drowning Years" tackles the topic of schizophrenia and contemplating suicide.
-"Coming in from the Cold" lacks the orchestration found on most of the tracks in lieu of straight-forward pop in the style of Coldplay and Travis.
+"Coming in from the Cold" lacks the orchestration found on most of the tracks in lieu of straightforward pop in the style of Coldplay and Travis.
 The almost seven-minute track "Child Killers" sees the music switch from a soft lullaby to funeral hymn to a symphony, and ending on trip hop.
 According to vocalist and guitarist Emma Pollock, it is a "tale about how dangerous it can be to bring up a child without love and affection because it can all turn upside down later on in life".
 A version of "Child Killers", along with "Never Look at the Sun", had been performed for Coleman's exhibition.
 "All Rise" is a retread of "Aye Today", a song from The Great Eastern.
 The album's closing track, "If This Is a Plan", was reminiscent of material heard on Radiohead's OK Computer (1997).